Spatial-Spectral Feature Extraction via Deep ConvLSTM Neural Networks for Hyperspectral Image Classification: Related Work

 \subsection{A. Convolutional Neural Network}

 The fundamental CNN mainly consists of the following parts: convolutional layer, pooling layer, full connection layer, and classification layer.
-The common structure of CNN is shown in Fig. 1.
 Based on different convolution operations, we can construct various networks to meet a variety of practical requirements.
 Originally, the calculation formula of each convolutional layer in CNN can be expressed as

-where \(o_{l+1}\) is the output with \(n\) feature maps of the \(l\)th convolutional layer, \(W_l\) denotes the convolution filter, and \(b_l\) is the bias of the \(l\)th convolutional layer, \(o_l\) is the output of the \((l-1)\)th convolutional layer, and \(\phi(\cdot)\) is the nonlinear activation function. \(W_l\) has a size of \(k^{(l)} \times k^{(l)}\) for 2-D CNN.
-With respect to 3-D CNN, \(W_l\) is a convolution filter in the \(l\)th convolutional layer with the size of \(k^{(l)} \times k^{(l)} \times d^{(l)}\), in which \(k^{(l)}\) and \(d^{(l)}\) denote the size and depth of the convolution filter, respectively.
+where \(o_{r+1}\) is the output with \({M}\) feature maps of the \(r\)th convolutional layer, \(W_{r}\) denotes the convolution filter, and \(b_{r}\) is the bias of the \(r\)th convolutional layer, \(o_{r}\) is the output of the \((r-1)\)th convolutional layer, and \(\phi(\cdot)\) is the nonlinear activation function. \(W_{r}\) has a size of \(k^{(r)} \times k^{(r)}\) for 2-D CNN.
+With respect to 3-D CNN, \(W_{r}\) is a convolution filter in the \(r\)th convolutional layer with the size of \(k^{(r)} \times k^{(r)} \times d^{(r)}\), in which \(k^{(r)}\) and \(d^{(r)}\) denote the size and depth of the convolution filter, respectively.

 Since Hu \emph{et al.} \cite{WH2015} and Chen \emph{et al.} \cite{YC2016} proposed HSI feature extraction and classification models based on CNN, more and more improved CNN-based models have been introduced.
 CNN has become an extremely effective and basic structure for various tasks.
 It is noteworthy that a sliding window is still used to extract spatial features in CNN, which is a traditional way of exploiting spatial information.
-Moreover, the data transmission and processing in CNN only exist one layer and another, lacking information interaction inside each layer, which may make it quite difficult to extract a more effective feature representation.
+Moreover, the data transmission in CNN only exists between adjacent layers, lacking information interaction inside each layer, which may make it difficult to extract more effective features.